Microsoft/azure-docs.cs-cz/articles/hdinsight/storm/apache-storm-overview.md

 * Sociální analýzy
 * Extrakce, transformace a načítání (ETL)
 * Monitorování sítě
-* Search
+* Hledat
 * Mobile engagement

-Informace o reálných scénářích najdete v tématu [jak společnosti používají Apache Storm](https://storm.apache.org/Powered-By.html) dokumentu.
+For information about real-world scenarios, see the [How companies are using Apache Storm](https://storm.apache.org/Powered-By.html) document.

 ## <a name="development"></a>Vývoj